richardtallent/vue-scrolling-table/README.md

 ## Browser Compatibility
 This component has been tested on IE11, and the latest versions of Chrome (Mac and Windows, Firefox, Safari, and iOS Safari.
+I've also successfully tested it with a slower, mobile Android tablet running the Silk browser, it works fine there as well other than some lag in the headers keeping up with horizontal scrolling of the body.
+I have no other Android devices or browsers to test.

 ## Slot Markup and Styling Requirements
 An important requirement of this component is that **all `<td>` and `<th>` cells** must have a